 The Ingutsheni Lunatic Asylum was built in 1908 and was one of the largest such institutions of its kind, eventually receiving ‘mad people’ from all three countries in the Federation.
 In 1930, England and Wales passed the Mental Treatment Act and the asylum became a mental hospital in 1933.
 The first trained alienist (psychiatrist) ever employed in the colony, Dr. Kenneth Mann Rodger, became the medical superintendent of Ingutsheni in October 1933.
 In 1936 Southern Rhodesia’s Legislative Council passed the Mental Disorders Act.
 The 1936 law established a Mental Hospitals Board composed of prominent members of the white community.
 They tended to defer to Rodger’s judgment because he was a highly respected specialist.

-Charlotte Comins' family lived in the grounds of Ingutsheni from 1956-1971.
-For most of her life she kept her childhood a secret until she sought specialist psychological help.
-“Blue Remembered Sky” is the story about her childhood experience, her efforts to understand her parents' lives and her exposé of the brutal colonial regime under which she grew up.
+The Fine family lived in the grounds of Ingutsheni from 1956-1971.
+For most of her life Kate kept her childhood a secret until she sought specialist psychological help.
+“The Secret World of Shlomo Fine” is the story about her childhood experience, her efforts to understand her parents' lives and her exposé of the brutal colonial regime under which she grew up.

 Lunatic asylums were constructed throughout the British Empire and psychiatry, with its diagnoses, treatments and medication, was exported around the world.
 Diagnosis does nothing more than give a name to a set of completely understandable and appropriate feelings and reactions to difficult circumstances.
 The book ends with a new conceptual alternative to the diagnostic model offering tremendous hope for everyone affected by psychiatry and its approach to human suffering.